LouisTsiattalou/TradeDataVis/README.md

 ## Live R Scripts

 ### Data Cleaning and Setup
-#### Unzip.R
+#### DownloadData.R
 This is an R Script which automatically downloads and unzips trade data from the UKTradeInfo website.

 #### Importers.R?
 This code creates a dataframe containing correct codes and cleaned importers/exporters data.
-This is old and needs to be looked at and incorporated into `Make2015db.R` and `Unzip.R`.
+This is old and needs to be looked at and incorporated into `InitialiseDB.R` and `DownloadData.R`.

 ### Data Loading
-#### Make2015db.R
+#### InitialiseDB.R
 A PostgreSQL database must be defined prior to running this script.
-It loads the unzipped files from the working directory used in `Unzip.R` into a PostgreSQL database defined in the script.
+It loads the unzipped files from the working directory used in `DownloadData.R` into a PostgreSQL database defined in the script.
 Note that the tables need not be defined before the running of this script, the postgres database just needs to be defined and the correct details entered.

 ## Complexities